Ridgebeck/CarND-Path-Planning-Project/README.md

 #### General Approach
 * data of the car as well as other cars on the highway (sensor fusion data) is read from the simulator
 * general safety zones in front and to the side of the car are defined
-* closest obstacles in safety zones are saved
+* distance to closest obstacles in safety zones are saved and flag is set (including predicted future states)
 * safety zones to the side are modified based on the obstacle (slower car) in the front of our car
-* car speed is adjsuted based on the speed and distance of teh obstacle in front
+* car speed is adjusted based on the speed and distance of the obstacle in front
 * decision for a lane change is made based on the obstacle data in all safety zones
 * old path data is recognized and the last points of the previous path are taken as the start of the new one
 * a new path is generated based on the decision to keep or switch lanes via a spline curve